 - 2nd 100m (10.53), Borås 2001

 - 2nd 200m, Borås 2001

 - 1 additional silver medal and 5 bronze medals in Junior Championships

 Best results, year by year

-I injured my back (got a slip disc) just before the 2002 season.
-I managed to compete some despite the injury that summer but afterwards I had to spend the entire year doing rehab, and that shows in the results from 2003…
+I injured my back (got a slipped disc) just before the 2002 season.
+I managed to do a few competitions despite the injury that summer but afterward I had to spend the entire year doing rehab, and that shows in the results from 2003…

 |1998||19||7.11i||11.05 / 10.85w||22.33|